Bloc/jottly-checkpoints/16-Styling-Pricing-Tiers.md

 ...
 ```

-Now, we can add in a new class selector to our `base.css` targeting the pricebox and deal classes.
-We've minimized the top margin so it stands taller than the others.
-We've also adjusted the height so it extends down further as well.
+Now we'll add a new class selector to our base.css file which targets the pricebox and deal classes.
+We've minimized the top margin so it stands taller than the other divs.
+We also adjusted the height so it extends down further as well.

 ```css(stylesheets/base.css)
 ...